-Unlike other online ESL platforms that require laptops or desktop computers, Palfish involves teaching via an app on your phone or tablet (Super handy if you’re traveling light).
+Unlike other online ESL platforms that require special online teaching laptops or desktop computers, Palfish lets you teach via an app on your phone or tablet (Super handy if you’re traveling light).

 When you sign up for the Palfish program, you have two options:

 #1.)
 Palfish Kids Course

 The Palfish Official Kids Course (OKC) is strictly focused on teaching English to children under 12 years of age.